Chapter 1 - Starting programming with Python#

 from numpy import cos

-So what exactly is numpy above?
+Now, what exactly is numpy

 Python packages#